 - Provides a framework for monitoring collection levels to ensure an adequate number of copies to meet JCP criteria.

-Due to the discontinuation of the microfiche format, LSCM is currently prioritizing Print Selector and Preservation Steward print retention agreements for the following titles.
+With the implementation of the New Limited Print Distribution Framework, LSCM is currently prioritizing Preservation Steward print retention agreements for titles found on the Print Distribution Titles List.
 Please contact LSCM via askGPO to discuss these important National Collection opportunities.

-If you would like to volunteer your library to be either a Preservation Steward or a Print Selector for any title, SuDoc class, or subject area, please reach out to LSCM via askGPO.
+If you would like to volunteer your library to be a Preservation Steward for any title, SuDoc class, or subject area, please reach out to LSCM via askGPO.
 Select the category, ‘Other depository library question or issue.’

 Related Resources